Houghton, East Riding of Yorkshire

 Houghton is a hamlet in the East Riding of Yorkshire, England.
 It is situated approximately 2 mi south of the market town of Market Weighton.

 It forms part of the civil parish of Sancton.

 Houghton Hall was designated a Grade I listed building in 1952 and is now recorded in the National Heritage List for England, maintained by Historic England.

+The name Houghton derives from either the Old English Hofatūn meaning 'Hofa's settlement', or hōfetūn meaning 'settlement growing with alehoof'.